-Each extended release, white, round, shallow, convex film-coated tablet, debossed with "DF" on one side and "7.5" on the reverse contains darifenacin 7.5 mg as darifenacin hydrobromide.
+Each extended release, white, round, shallow, convex film-coated tablet, debossed with "DF" on one side and "7.5" on the reverse contains 7.5 mg of darifenacin as darifenacin hydrobromide.
 Nonmedicinal ingredients: dibasic calcium phosphate anhydrous, hypromellose, magnesium stearate, PEG 400, talc, and titanium dioxide.

-Each extended release, light peach, round, shallow, convex film-coated tablet, debossed with "DF" on one side and "15" on the reverse contains darifenacin 15 mg as darifenacin hydrobromide.
+Each extended release, light peach, round, shallow, convex film-coated tablet, debossed with "DF" on one side and "15" on the reverse contains 15 mg of darifenacin as darifenacin hydrobromide.
 Nonmedicinal ingredients: dibasic calcium phosphate anhydrous, hypromellose, magnesium stearate, titanium dioxide, iron oxide yellow, iron oxide red, PEG 400, and talc.